Mercedes Bunz

-Mercedes Bunz (born November 16, 1971) is Senior Lecturer in Digital Society at King's College London, and a German art historian, philosopher and journalist.
+Mercedes Bunz (born 16 November 1971) is a German art historian, journalist, and the Professor of Digital Culture and Society at King's College London.

 Biography

 Early career

 Bunz studied philosophy and art history at the Freie Universität Berlin, after passing her final exams at the Celtis-Gymnasium secondary school in the German town of Schweinfurt in 1991.
 Together with Sascha Kösch, Riley Reinhold, and Benjamin Weiss she founded the Berlin music monthly De:Bug in 1997, becoming its co-editor and editor-in-chief from 1999 until 2001.

 She was awarded a scholarship by Heinrich-Böll-Stiftung, enabling her to graduate at Bauhaus-Universität Weimar writing about the history of the internet between the 1950s and the 1980s.
 Her dissertation thesis was published as a non-fiction book in 2008.
 This was also used by Melih Bilgil in his 2009 animation History of the Internet.